Augmentedjs/augmented/README.md

 ## Service

-Also a **Service** extension adds additional features based around backend and Ajax.
+A **Service** extension adds additional features based around backend and Ajax.

-This extension module in currently a work in progress.
+*This extension module in currently a work in progress.*

 Planned features include:
 * Spark support